stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 * The `Axis N` or `Button M` data is that shown by `mwp-hid-test`.
 The Channel is the RC channel for that input.
 * mwp maps the value from SDL (-32608 to 32607) to RC range 1000-2000.
 Buttons are mapped from off = 1000 to on = 2000.
-* It is possible to set an input as inverted or define a deadband.
+* It is possible to set an input as inverted, make buttons toggleable with "latch", or define a deadband.

 Currently the mapping is fixed; if necessary this could be expanded to allow the user to further define the mapping (change ranges, etc.), if that is found necessary.
 For Game Controllers, it is (probably) possible to provide a SDL Mapping file as a parameter to mwp-hid-test (for example, see https://github.com/mdqinc/SDL_GameControllerDB), that will (possibly) help the SDL library to manage the device.